meilisearch/documentation/reference/api/search.md

 Search for documents matching a specific query in the given index.
 The index [`uid`](/learn/core_concepts/indexes.md#index-uid) is required.

 ::: note
-This endpoint has a [non-customizable limit of 1000 results](/learn/advanced/known_limitations.md#maximum-number-of-results-per-search).
+By default, [this endpoint returns a maximum of 1000 results](/learn/advanced/known_limitations.md#maximum-number-of-results-per-search).
 If you want to scrape your database, use the [get documents endpoint](/reference/api/documents.md#get-documents) instead.
 :::

 This is the preferred route to perform search when an API key is required, as it allows for [preflight requests](https://developer.mozilla.org/en-US/docs/Glossary/Preflight_request) to be cached.
 Caching preflight requests **considerably improves search speed**.